thefourcraft/thefourcraft/README.md

 > On the side_or_slide youtube Chanel, you can find amazing high-quality music🎧\
 we make psytrance and progressive music🎚️\
 Every upload we continue doing the best to improve and grow our community ✨\
-Also, we try to make the expires as simple as possible😌\
+Also, we try to make the experience as simple as possible😌\
-We and to create a world of peace, love, and joy ❤️\
+We want to create a world of peace, love, and joy ❤️\
 So be ready for the best adventure of your life 🤩\
 live Before You Die🥂\
 Our music is on our youtube channel please don't copy 😇\